Getty Images matches photos with Social Media Trending Topics

 Getty Images has been working overtime in the last year to be innovative, support businesses through images and application of those images while continuing to populate their exclusive image library.
 The question is, what will they be thinking up next?

 I am a publisher and entrepreneur in the stock imagery field.
-I focus in providing knowledge and solutions for buyers, contributors and agencies, aiming at contributing to the growth and development of the industry.
+I focus on providing knowledge and solutions for buyers, contributors and agencies, aiming at contributing to the growth and development of the industry.
 I am the founder and editor of Stock Photo Press, one of the largest networks of online magazines in the industry.
 I am the founder of Microstock Expo, the only conference dedicated to the microstock segment.
-I created several software solutions in stock photography, like the PixelRockstar WordPress Plugin.
+I created several software solutions in stock photography like WordPress plugins.
 Plus I am a recurrent speaker at Photokina Official Stage, and an industry consultant at StockPhotoInsight.
 I am passionate about technology, marketing and visual imagery.